bartoszgebarowski/inventory-management/README.md

     * users can change them as they see fit
 * Add a row of data
 ![Add row of data - terminal](docs/readme_images/add-row-data-terminal.png)
-    * simple and fastest way to add row of data to a worksheet
+    * simple and fastest way to add a row of data to a worksheet
-    * entries to a row are dictated by number of data sorting keys
+    * entries to a row are dictated by a number of data sorting keys
     * next free row in a worksheet will be used to add user inputs to a worksheet
 * Modify single cell
 ![Modify single cell - terminal](docs/readme_images/single-cell-terminal.png)